magazine233/JBFragmentEngine/readme.md

 # FragmentEngine Content Extractor

 A Typesense-powered content extraction and search system for government websites.
 This system crawls websites, extracts structured content fragments, enriches them with taxonomies, and provides a powerful search API.
-It then exposes this backend to produce user profiles, personalised content recommendation, retrieval augemented generation, service checklists and journey map visulaisaiton.
+It then exposes this backend to produce user profiles, personalised content recommendation, retrieval augemented generation, service checklists and journey map visualisation.

 ## Features